Hans G. Schreck

 Venture Round in 2000

 Impress Software Solutions, Inc. specializes in developing packaged integration applications that facilitate the integration of project management and geographical information systems with SAP.
-Its key products include Impress for EPM, which synchronizes project-related data between SAP PM/PS and platforms like Microsoft Project or Primavera, and Impress for GIS, which connects SAP assets with GIS features to maintain accurate asset information across systems.
-The company offers solutions for plant turnarounds, routine maintenance, information technology, capital projects, and spatial asset management.
-Its clientele spans various industries, including energy and utilities, oil and gas, aerospace and defense, chemicals, and engineering and construction.
-Founded in 1997 and headquartered in Waltham, Massachusetts, with additional offices in Hannover, Germany, and Huizerstraatweg, the Netherlands, Impress Software Solutions operates as a subsidiary of Impress Software GmbH and has established partnerships with notable organizations such as Accenture, ESRI, Microsoft, and Primavera.
+Its notable products include Impress for EPM, which enables synchronization of project-related data between SAP PM/PS and Microsoft Project or Primavera, and Impress for GIS, which links SAP assets with GIS features to maintain consistent asset information across systems.
+The company addresses critical needs in plant turnarounds, routine maintenance, information technology, capital projects, and spatial asset management.
+Serving a diverse range of industries including energy and utilities, oil and gas, aerospace and defense, chemicals, and engineering and construction, Impress Software has established strategic partnerships with recognized entities such as Accenture, ESRI, Microsoft, Primavera, and SAP.
+Founded in 1997 and headquartered in Waltham, Massachusetts, the company also has offices in Hannover, Germany, and Huizerstraatweg, the Netherlands, and operates as a subsidiary of Impress Software GmbH.

 Streaming21